 Wildwood, the home of Alfred Beckley, and the Beckley Exhibition Coal Mine, a former mine and tourist attraction, are listed on the National Register of Historic Places.
 New River Park and four other municipal parks serve the city of Beckley.
-The New River Gorge National River approaches the town to the north and east.
+The New River Gorge National Park and Preserve approaches the town to the north and east.

 Photo Gallery of Beckley